 - Capital budget program requests are reviewed by the Office of Management and Budget staff between October and January.
-Discussions are held between agencies and the Office of Management and Budget to ensure conformance fiscal guidelines, with studies development and the County Executive's commitments. - The Office of Management and Budget presents recommendations to the Chief Administrative Officer and the County Executive regarding the composition of the capital budget and program, reformulating agency submissions when necessary to conform to financial guidelines regarding debt issuance. - The County Executive submits the proposed capital budget and six-year CIP to the Council no later than March 15.
+Discussions are held between agencies and the Office of Management and Budget to ensure conformance with fiscal guidelines, development studies and the County Executive's commitments. - The Office of Management and Budget presents recommendations to the Chief Administrative Officer and the County Executive regarding the composition of the capital budget and program, reformulating agency submissions when necessary to conform to financial guidelines regarding debt issuance. - The County Executive submits the approved capital budget and six-year CIP to the Council no later than March 15.